vippsas/vipps-developers/faqs/common-problems-faq.md

-When comparing drop-off rates: Remember to compare drop-off data for when the user _selects_ payment method, do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number, etc:
+When comparing drop-off rates: Remember to compare drop-off data for when the user _selects_ payment method, do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number, etc.:

 * Drop-off data for Vipps: Measure the success rate after the user has selected Vipps.
 * Drop-off rate for cards: Measure the success rate after the user has selected card, but from _before_ the user has to enter the card details.